carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ADC/t_create_simple_application.rst

 Description
 ~~~~~~~~~~~

-In general, you create a simple application following the below steps: -
+In general, you create a simple application following the below steps:

-step 1: create a node - step 2: create a pool - step 3: add a pool
+1. Create a node

+2. Create a pool

-member to a pool - step 4: create a virtual server - step 5: attach the
+3. Add a pool member to a pool

+4. Create a virtual server

-pool to virtual server
+5. Attach the pool to virtual server

 Examples creating simple application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^